vijanipiyawardana/Data_Structures_and_Algorithms/complexity_analysis/README.md

 - Big-O doesn't depend on time, it depends on how many steps we are performing.
 - The main focus is to calculate the amount of work we do or the number of comparisons we perform.
 - if SolutionA has 10 operations and SolutionB has 5 operations, the SolutionB is going to perform better.
 We use complexity analysis because it depends on number of **Operations** and number of **Elements (inputs)**
-- Big-O complexity chart - ratings
+- Big-O complexity chart - ratings <br>
 ![Alt text](<Screenshot from 2024-01-03 04-12-01.png>)